casper-network/docs/source/docs/casper/design/casper-design.md

 The purpose of the extension node is to allow path compression.
 Consider an example where all keys use the same first four bytes for values in the trie.
 In this case, it would be inefficient to traverse through four branch nodes where there is only one choice; instead, the root node of the trie could be an extension node with affix equal to those first four bytes and pointer to the first non-trivial branch node.

-The Rust implementation of our trie can be found on GitHub:
+The Rust implementation of Casper's trie can be found on GitHub:

 -   [Definition of the trie data structure](https://github.com/casper-network/casper-node/blob/dev/execution_engine/src/storage/trie/mod.rs#L475)
 -   [Reading from the trie](https://github.com/casper-network/casper-node/blob/dev/execution_engine/src/storage/trie_store/operations/mod.rs#L45)